ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 For example, a `ComposeEmailActivity` allows the user to compose and send an email.
 If you click a "compose new email" button, you are actively saying "I intend to compose an email".

 This is the idea behind Intents in Android.
 Intents are messages you send between app components, like Activities, usually with the goal of doing something.

+> Check: So, imagine you are in your app's `EmailListActivity`, and you click on one of your emails.
+In plain ol' English, could you describe what is happening between the user and the EmailListActivity?
+Take 10 seconds to think about it.

 The following "dialogue" is happening: